amd/quark-documentation/docs/pytorch/tutorial_mx.rst

 -  Rounding it down to the nearest integer power and

--  Subtracting the maximum exponent value the chosen element datatype can represent.
+-  Subtracting the maximum exponent value the chosen element data type can represent.

 .. figure:: ../_static/mx/shared_exponent.png
    :width: 250px